 - Doesn’t make the hair feel crunchy.

 To reduce frizz in wavy hair, apply the mousse evenly and scrunch your hair gently to define your waves and create a more polished, frizz-free look.

 How to Get Rid of Frizzy Hair on Top

-Frizz occurs on the top because of friction, static electricity, or hairs of varying lengths that refuse to clump with the rest of the hair, creating an uneven appearance.
+Frizz occurs on the crown because of friction, static electricity, or hairs of varying lengths that refuse to clump with the rest of the hair, creating an uneven appearance.